idxp/software-engineer-challenge/README.md

 # IDXP's software engineer challenge

 This is the description of the challenge we need you to do before joining us.
-We'll use everything you'll do in here to evaluate you, so please, do your best!
+We'll use everything you'll do here to evaluate you, so please, do your best!

 ## Application description

 You need to create an application to index words in text files.
-Basically, a simple text file will be sent to you, and you will count how many times every word appears in it.
+Basically, we'll send some simple text files to you, and you will count how many times every word appears in it.
 Then, you will write an interface where we will search for a word, and you will list the documents that contain that word, and how many times the word appear on each document.
-Also, remember to order the results by relevance.
+Also, remember to order the results by word occurrence.

 ## Application requirements